 From a manager's perspective, it might seem like apparently minor issues within teams or departments are being magnified, but it's important to empathize with the individual and to show them that how they're feeling is valid.

-Say: It's completely understandable you feel this way
+Do say: It's completely understandable you feel this way

-Going further than the previous step, it's important to acknowledge that workplace stress is something the business acknowledges and takes seriously.
+Going further than the previous step, it's important to acknowledge that work-related stress is something the business acknowledges and takes seriously.
 This will help you avoid falling into the trap of dismissing or minimizing how people are feeling.

 Try to acknowledge and respect the unique nature of what the individual is going through, rather than making it about yourself by saying something like: "I've been in your position before."
 While this might be a well-intentioned effort to empathize, it could make the employee feel like their own thoughts and concerns are being overlooked.